kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 <br/>
 <br/>

 Great!
 Now we can see certain species group more in warmer water, or in colder water.
 We can also see how strong these relationships are based on the length of the arrows.
 While we can see that some environmental groupings exist, we may want to get a clearer idea of the directions these are acting in by overlaying the environmental nmds data that we also saved earlier.
 Let's include all of the measured variables just so that we can see what datasets with lots of variables would look like.
-Pick which ever is your favourite to save using `ggsave`.
+Pick whichever is your favourite to save using `ggsave`.

 ```
 ggsave(filename = "filepath/filename.png", name_of_plot, height = 7, width = 14)

 # Change the filename to the filepath you want it to be saved to / whatever you want to call it.
 # Then add the file extension to the end.
 # Now you can include the name of the plot you want to save (eg. nmds.plot.barents.2).